 Sometimes we need to buy a bag between using up our stored potatoes in winter and beginning harvest of our new potatoes in spring.
 But mostly, we eat what we grow.

 We grow early and main crops.
-The early crop gets us going in spring and we eat them straight out of the garden through to about Christmas when the main crop is usually ready for harvesting.
-The main crop is grown until it dies back, then stored to get us by through winter.
+The early crop gets us going in spring and we eat them straight out of the garden.
+The main crops are grown until they die back, then they’re dried and stored to get us through winter.

 Timing is key

-It’s important to wait until your main crop has died back.
-This will happen about 3 months after you plant it, and ensures the skins are a bit tougher to help with storage.
+It’s important to wait until your main crop has died back before harvesting potatoes.
+This will happen about 3 to 4 months after you plant them, and ensures the skins are a bit tougher to help with storage.

-You can begin eating your potatoes straight out of the ground as soon as you notice them flowering, but if you want to store them, let them die right back.
+You can begin eating your potatoes straight out of the ground as soon as you notice them flowering, but if you want to store them, wait for them to die right back.

 This year our potatoes came out a month late.
 When storing spuds, you want them to be as dry as possible when you pull them up.
 But just as the plants were all lying there dead, we got 2 weeks of bucketing rain.

 So we had to wait.
-Dry conditions make the whole process a bit easier (no clumping, sticky dirt), and reduces risk of damaging the potatoes as the skins have a chance to harden off a bit.
+Dry conditions make the whole process of harvesting potatoes a bit easier (no clumping, sticky dirt), and reduces risk of damaging your spuds as the skins have a chance to harden off a bit.
 This is one of the reasons why a lot of rain at harvest time can cause a national chip shortage.

-To avoid the potatoes greening up in the meantime, I mowed the lawns and dumped half a dozen loads of clippings on the potato bed.
+To avoid the potatoes greening up and becoming inedible in the meantime, I mowed the lawns and dumped half a dozen loads of clippings on the potato bed.
 This ensured that any spuds near the surface were protected from the light.
 Then, we waited.

 Don’t fork it up